lorifranke/SlicerTMS/README.md

 </tr>
 </table>

 Additionally, we will integrate a connection to transfer data between the neuronavigation platform 3D Slicer and a web browser using secure WebSockets.
 This web-based application simulates the brain with an interactive TMS-coil in augmented reality using WebXR-enabled devices.
+You will need an Android Phone that supports AR core for this.
+WebXR needs https, so either generate local certificate (https://blog.anvileight.com/posts/simple-python-http-server/) and make modifications in the WebServer.py file.
+Your computer/device that runs SlicerTMS needs to be in the same network as the phone device.
+You then need to start the WebServer inside SlicerTMS with the button.
+On the phone open your web broser and navigate to https://localhost:2016 by replacing localhost with your IP address.
+Alternatively you wish to use a USB cable to connect to the device running SlicerTMS (dev mode).
+For USB: On the phone: Enable Developer tools (https://developer.android.com/studio/debug/dev-options) and USB debugging (description here: https://developer.chrome.com/docs/devtools/remote-debugging/), then run chrome://inspect#devices in the browser on your computer and it should detect USB connected devices.

 ## Demo ##